A potential outcomes approach to selection bias: Selection bias via potential outcomes

 \section{Selection bias via potential outcomes}

-As above, let $X$ be a treatment, $D$ be a disease outcome, and $S$ indicate selection into the study.
-Assume that $X$ is not a descendant of $D$.
-Under the potential outcomes approach, there is no unmeasured selection bias when at least one of the following conditions holds. \begin{enumerate} \item \textbf{Cohort condition:} If we intervene to set treatment $X = x$, selection is conditionally independent of disease outcome:
+Let $X$ be an exposure or treatment, $D$ be a disease outcome, and $S$ indicate selection into the study out of a specified eligible population.
+The study sample is the subset of the eligible population with $S = 1$.
+Assume that $X$ is not a descendant of $D$ in a causal DAG for the eligible population.
+We propose the following definition of selection bias in analytic epidemiology:

-where a $C$ set of measured variables such that exchangeability holds in equation~\eqref{eq:confounding}.
-Because $C$ must contain only measured variables, it cannot include descendants of $X$.
-Equation~\eqref{eq:cohort} is typically relevant to a cohort study, where selection is determined by exposure.
-Figure~\ref{fig:cohort} shows a SWIG for a cohort study with no unmeasured selection bias if $C$ is observed. \item \textbf{Case-control condition:} If we intervene to set disease status $D = d$, selection is conditionally independent of exposure:
+\begin{definition}[Analytic selection bias] There is no unmeasured selection bias for the causal effect of $X$ on $D$ if and only if at least one of the following conditions holds: \begin{enumerate} \item \textbf{Analytic cohort condition.} If we intervene to set exposure $X = x$, selection into the study is conditionally independent of disease outcome given $X$ and $C_1$:

-where $C$ is a set of measured variables $C$ such that exchangeability holds in equation~\eqref{eq:confounding}.
-Note that $X^d = X$ because $X$ is not a descendant of $D$.
-Equation~\eqref{eq:casecontrol} is typically relevant to a case-control study, where selection is determined by disease outcome.
-Figure~\ref{fig:casecontrol} shows a SWIG for a case-control study with no unmeasured selection bias if $C$ is observed. \end{enumerate} If there is an edge from $X$ to $S$ in the DAG underlying Figure~\ref{fig:cohort}, the cohort condition holds but the case-control condition fails because $S^d = S$ is a child of $X$.
-If there is an edge from $D$ to $S$ in the DAG underlying Figure~\ref{fig:casecontrol}, the case-control condition holds but the cohort condition fails because $S^x$ is a child of $D^x$.
-Therefore, neither condition implies the other.
+where $C_1$ is a (possibly empty) set of measured nondescendants of $X$ such that exchangeability holds in equation~\eqref{eq:confounding}. \item \textbf{Analytic case-control condition.} If we intervene to set disease outcome $D = d$, selection into the study is conditionally independent of exposure given $D$, $C_1$, and $C_2$: